xiaozhug/ai-mcp-bridge/demo/native-mcp-registry/README_EN.md

 ## Project Introduction

 This is a complete example project demonstrating how to automatically register **native MCP tools** to a **service registry**.
-The project develops MCP tools using Spring AI's native `@Tool` annotation, and implements automatic service registration through `spring-mcp-bridge-registry-starter`, providing standard service governance capabilities for native MCP tools.
+The project develops MCP tools using Spring AI's native `@Tool` annotation, and implements automatic service registration through `ai-mcp-bridge-spring-boot-mcp-registry-starter`, providing standard service governance capabilities for native MCP tools.

 ## Core Features